-- financial, governance, Council and the Management. - Audited Financial Statements are available on DPH website and information on DPH's financials can also be found in the Commissioner of Charities website.
-For the financial year ended 31 March 2022, Council members were not - Council members. - 4.
+- 1. The Annual report is prepared to include information on its programmes, financial, governance, Council and the Management. - Audited Financial Statements are available on DPH website and information on DPH's financials can also be found in the Commissioner of Charities website. - For the financial year ended 31 March 2022, Council members were not remunerated for their services to the Hospice.
+There is no staff serving as Council members. - 4.
 The annual remuneration of the Hospice's three highest paid staff is disclosed in the bands of \$100,000 are as follows: